Kripalu School of Ayurveda

 Study the basics for assessing the state of the doshas and the mental state.

-Training in the Sanskrit language, including the alphabet, rules, grammar, and use of Sanskrit dictionaries.
+Training in the beginner level of the Sanskrit language, including the alphabet, and pronunciation.
 Sanskrit is yoga for the mouth and the brain.
 It improves memory and exercises the neural pathways, which can help to retain brain function as we age and relieve stress.
 As a vibrational language, the way that words are spoken is integral to their healing properties—instruction in and knowledge of Sanskrit is necessary for the true integration of Ayurvedic knowledge.

 Yoga and Ayurveda